 With all challenges, however, come opportunities.
 If you’re experiencing stress, fatigue or even burnout as an overworked healthcare worker, there are plenty of career changes you could make without leaving the sector.
 Your existing skills could put you in a great position to specialise, for example, in a certain area of your field.
 You could also consider moving sideways into a complementary field – for example, from nursing to counselling or research.
 Education has an important role to play in facilitating career changes like these.

 According to National Centre for Vocational Education Research (NCVER), a skills shortage occurs when the demand for a particular type of worker exceeds the supply of such workers.

 Australia’s currently experiencing skills shortages across many areas of the workplace, including skilled trade and health care.

-These shortages have real consequences – in fact, according to a recent survey of Australian CEOs, challenges around finding and retaining staff were identified as the third biggest factor for inhibiting business growth this year.
+These shortages have real consequences – in fact, according to a recent survey of Australian CEOs, challenges around finding and retaining staff were identified as the third biggest factor for inhibiting business growth in 2022.
 Staff shortages also cause disruptions to businesses, supply chains and consumers.
 In short, they affect all Australians in multiple ways.

 "Business leaders expect further disruption from COVID-19 and they expect to face additional supply chain interruptions and challenges as well as intensifying skill shortages across a wide range of occupations," said Innes Willox, chief executive of the Australian Industry Group.